By David Steele

 Your Coaching Superpower

 What is your Coaching Superpower?
 It’s what and where you choose to focus your client.
 If you think about it, as coaches we are pretty helpless, our client has all the power over their choices, actions, and results and there is nothing we can say or do to “make” them successful.
-Advice, suggestions, information and ideas by themselves don’t work (I’ll elaborate on this in a separate article about Your Coaching Superpower), which is why our coaching skills and training de-emphasizes them and emphasizes inquiry to facilitate empowerment, ownership, discovery, decisions and actions.
+Advice, suggestions, information and ideas by themselves don’t work (more about the Coaching Superpower here), which is why our coaching skills and training de-emphasizes them and emphasizes inquiry to facilitate empowerment, ownership, discovery, decisions and actions.

 So we are helpless and TELLING our client what to think and do doesn’t work, so what CAN we do?